perfectra1n/kubernetes-goat-ludus/README.md

 ludus range config get > config.yml
 ```

-Edit your `config.yml` to include a VM with the kubernetes-goat role:
+Edit your `config.yml` to include a VM with the kubernetes-goat role **and the required network rules**:

 ```yaml
 ludus: